cnobile2012/bahai-calendar/docs/source/documentation.rst

 The most commonly used algorithm to convert to-and-from different Calendars is the JD (Julian period Day).
 You take your date from some calendar feed it into a function then out pops a JD.
-Then take that day and feed it into the  reverse function for a different calendar and out pops the date that is equivalent to the date of the first calendar.
+Then take that JD and feed it into the  reverse function for a different calendar and out pops the date that is equivalent to the date of the first calendar.
 Essentially the JD is a continuous count of days from the Gregorian/Julian calendar year -4712:01:01 at noon.
 Jean Meeus in